andreab0/demo/README.md

    - This is only a **demo**—actual advanced constraints or solvers are omitted or stubbed.

 3. **Regime Detection**
-   Illustrates clustering-based regime identification using placeholders for Earth Mover’s Distance (EMD) and K-means.
+   Illustrates clustering-based regime identification using placeholders for Earth Mover’s Distance (EMD) and K-means. </br>
+   An additional demo-repo with a collection of sophisticated regime detection models is available [here](https://github.com/andreab0/demo-tsrd) .
+Please [message me](mailto:a.c.bordoni@gmail.com) for access.
    - For background, see [Earth Mover's Distance](https://en.wikipedia.org/wiki/Earth_mover%27s_distance) and [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering). </br>
    More literature on the subject can be found [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4758243).

 4. **Signals**
    A toy momentum signal generator (`momentum.py`).